1. Who has to take the test?

 IMPORTANT: You must have your CSUN username/ID and password to take the computer-based UDWPE.
 We suggest that you double-check your CSUN username and password at least 2 days before taking the exam.

 Please contact the LRC Testing Lab directly if you have questions regarding the computer-based UDWPE.
-You may email them at
+You may contact them at (818) 677-7019.

 20. How can I get my WPE score sent to my new university?